Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/ConsFinance.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_qKRaKJEpiY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 We are working with Blue Forest Conservation to expand the concept to other forms of restoration (riverscape, watershed and rangelands), and are working on getting projects going right here in the Bear River Watershed.
-You are going to be working on one of them.
-Blue Forest co-founder and COO [Nick Wobbrock](https://www.blueforest.org/meet-the-team) and Senior Project Associate  [Peter Wyrsch](https://www.blueforest.org/meet-the-team) have generously oferred to come meet with you and share with you these innovative conservation financing mechanisms that could be come critical tools in scaling up restoration efforts in your future.
+You are going to be working on one LTPBR project at the heart of this effort.
+Blue Forest co-founder and COO [Nick Wobbrock](https://www.blueforest.org/meet-the-team) and Senior Project Associate  [Peter Wyrsch](https://www.blueforest.org/meet-the-team) have generously oferred to come meet with you and share these innovative conservation financing mechanisms that could be come critical tools in scaling up restoration efforts in your future.

 # Lecture